andrew/ultimate-awesome/README.md

 - [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
 - [awesome-lumen](https://github.com/unicodeveloper/awesome-lumen) - :eyeglasses: :books: Curated list of awesome resources: books, videos, articles about using Lumen (PHP Microframework by Laravel).
 - [awesome-list](https://github.com/component-driven/awesome-list) - Curated list of links on component-driven development and design systems.
+- [awesome-nextjs](https://github.com/officialrajdeepsingh/awesome-nextjs) - A curated list of awesome Nextjs-based libraries that help build small and large-scale applications with next.js.
 - [awesome-multi-modal-reinforcement-learning](https://github.com/opendilab/awesome-multi-modal-reinforcement-learning) - A curated list of Multi-Modal Reinforcement Learning resources (continually updated).
 - [awesome-eks](https://github.com/realvz/awesome-eks) - A curated list of awesome tools for Amazon EKS 🌊.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.